aalok-thakkar/cbmc/doc/cprover-manual/contracts-history-variables.md

 ### Semantics

-To illustrate the behavior of `__CPROVER_old`, take a look at the example bellow.
+To illustrate the behavior of `__CPROVER_old`, take a look at the example below.
 If the function returns a failure code, the value of `*out` should not have been modified.

 ```c